mongodb/js-bson/docs/upgrade-to-v5.md

 ### Exports and available bundles

 Most users should be unaffected by these changes, Node.js `require()` / Node.js `import` will fetch the corresponding BSON library as expected.
-And for folks using bundlers like, webpack or rollup a tree shakable es module bundle will be pulled in because of the settings in our package.json.
+And for folks using bundlers like, webpack or rollup a tree shakable ES module bundle will be pulled in because of the settings in our `package.json`.

-Our package.json defines the following `"exports"` settings.
+Our `package.json` defines the following `"exports"` settings.
 ```json
 {
   "main": "./lib/bson.cjs",